choltz95/jsPsych-tasks/README.md

 Some nonstandard fixes are applied to JsPsych.
 These tasks may not work with the officially supported JsPsych API.

+Some poor scaling of fonts and boxes in embedded IFrames - included iframe.html for diagnosis.

 ### Notes on embedding tasks:

 Embedding tasks in SurveyGizmo has no official support.
 It is done via API and forced delay.